Skip to main content

 1. Internal Control System as a Whole

-• In order to ensure the effective functioning of the Group’s internal control, the Company has established various basic policies to control the Group, and checks the development and implementation status of these policies in a timely manner through the Board of Directors, while analyzing events occurring both inside and outside of the Group and seeking continually to improve, enhance and strengthen the internal control system.
+• In order to ensure the effective functioning of the Group’s internal control, the Company has established various basic policies to control the Group, and checks the development and implementation status of these policies in a timely manner by the Board of Directors, while analyzing events occurring both inside and outside of the Group and seeking continually to improve, enhance and strengthen the internal control system.

 • The Company established the Global Executive Committee (“Global ExCo”) and the Managerial Administrative Committee (“MAC”) to enhance the decision-making function and create a management structure capable of overseeing diverse businesses based on the business owner system while flexibly responding to the changing environment.